 Finishing graduate school should be an achievement that you can celebrate without having to face the fallout of paying off student loans.
 While it is true that student loans may be the only option in many cases, there are still a few techniques that can lessen or eliminate the need to depend on loans for your graduate education.

-Apply to the right schools.
-Many graduate programs will guarantee at least some funding for new grad students, while some will guarantee full funding.
-Investigate many schools and try to apply only to programs that will at least guarantee partial funding in the form of assistantships, grants or scholarships.
+Many graduate programs will guarantee at least some funding for new grad students, while some will guarantee full funding; investigate many schools and try to only apply to programs that will at least guarantee partial funding, whether in the form of assistantships, grants, or scholarships.

-Become a teaching assistant, or TA.
-Even if you are not accepted for your first year, try again your second year.
-In the meantime, make strong contacts with professors who might want you as their TA and get good grades.
-The benefits of becoming a TA are health insurance support, tuition payment and an additional salary that varies from school to school but that will cover at least some of your living expenses.
-Also, this job will look great on future job applications.
+Probably the best way to get through graduate school is to earn a Graduate Teaching (or Research) Assistantship.
+Even if you are not accepted for your first year, try again your second year; in the meantime, make strong contacts with professors who might want you as their TA and get good grades.
+The benefits of becoming a TA (or a GA) are health insurance support, tuition payment, and an additional salary that varies from school to school.
+Also, it will look great on future job applications.

-Apply for scholarships.
-Scholarships are out there for just about anyone in any field.
-As early as possible, become familiar with what your school offers, as well as doing a general search for scholarships offered by various foundations, and apply for more than one.
-If you can do some community service before applying, that may help.
-Some scholarships might require you to write an essay, while others are specifically for students with a specific background.
+There are many scholarships out there for just about anyone in any field.
+As early as possible, become familiar with what your school offers (or will offer), and prepare to apply for more than one.
+If you can do some community service prior to applying, that will always help.
+Some scholarships might require you to write an essay, while others are specifically for students with a diverse background.
 Even though some scholarships are for the academically gifted, this will not be the case for all of them, so examine your options carefully.

-Look for on-campus employment.
-If you qualify for a work-study program, check out the available jobs as soon as you can, as some on-campus jobs are better than others.
+Always be on the lookout for on-campus employment opportunities or work-study programs.
 Check the bulletin boards regularly.
-For any employment opportunity in general, whether on campus or off, keep your grades up and develop strong relationships with your professors so that you can use them as references.
-Professors may also be able to recommend employment opportunities specifically for someone in your field of study.
-Keep in mind that many graduate classes are night classes and can accommodate work schedules.
+For any employment opportunity in general, whether on campus or off, keep your grades up and develop strong relationships with your professors so that you can use them as references (or so that they can recommend employment opportunities specifically for someone in your field of study).
+Also, keep in mind that many graduate classes are night classes and can accommodate work schedules.